Kyle-Hosman/CS3120-Final-Project/README.md

 2. Automatically **extract relevant audio features** from the clip.
 3. Pass these features to the **Random Forest model** for genre prediction.
 4. Display the **predicted genre** to the user.

-## Key Features
-- **Fast and efficient predictions** using Random Forests.
-- Support for user-uploaded audio clips.
-- **Real-time feature extraction** for accurate predictions.

 # How to Use this App
 1. Create a Python Virtual Environment: